IsaacRF/EpicBitmapRenderer/README.md

 <h3>2.- Initializing library</h3>
 <p>Once EpicBitmapRenderer is succesfully imported into your project, you will have access to EpicBitmapRenderer class and its statics methods to decode and render Bitmaps on your app</p>

-<p>EpicBitmapLibrary uses a dual memory and disk cache to improve image decoding and rendering process, memory cache is automatically initialized when library is loaded, but disk cache requires context to know your app's own cache folder and create it, so it needs to be manually initialized. <b>(I'm looking for ways to avoid this step and automatize the process, see the following "Contributing" section for more info)</b></p>
+<p>EpicBitmapLibrary uses a dual memory and disk cache to improve image decoding and rendering process, memory cache is automatically initialized when library is loaded, but disk cache requires context to know your app's own cache folder and create it, so it needs to be manually initialized. <b>(I'm looking for ways to avoid this step and automatize the process, see "Known issues / todo features list" into "Contributing" section for more info)</b></p>

 <p>So the first step is to initialize disk cache, calling this method on your code (You have to call this method just once in the entire app life cycle).
 If disk cache is not initialized, <b>the library will continue to function properly and storing decoded images on memory cache.</b></p>